We may earn commission from affiliate links →

 When it comes to spending money in Turkey, there are a few key things to remember to get the most value for your money.
 First and foremost, it’s important to be aware of the current exchange rate between the Turkish Lira and your home currency.
 This will help you budget accordingly and avoid any surprises when it comes time to pay for goods or services.

-Next, it’s wise to familiarize yourself with the prices of everyday items so you have an idea of what things should cost.
-This is especially helpful when bargaining with shopkeepers or haggling over prices at markets.
-When it comes to haggling, don’t be afraid to ask for a lower price – it’s expected and part of the culture.
+Next, it’s wise to familiarize yourself with the prices of everyday items, so you have an idea of what things should cost.
+This is especially helpful when bargaining with shopkeepers or haggling over prices in the Grand Bazaar and jewelry shops.

 Finally, try to use cash as much as possible when spending money in Türkiye.
 Credit cards are widely accepted, but you will often get a better exchange rate and may even receive discounts by paying with cash.
 At the end of the day, spending wisely in Turkey boils down to doing your research ahead of time and being prepared for some good old-fashioned haggling!